laro/Cilia/2 Standard Lib/6 Stream, File & Network IO.md

         - everything from the `istream` user-level cache, if not `0`,
             otherwise everything from the kernel buffer/cache:
             - With pipes/sockets this is everything currently in the kernel pipe/socket buffer (typically 64 KB).
-                Blocks when this buffer is empty.
+                - Blocks when this buffer is empty.
-                When the pipe/socket is closed (and no data is buffered anymore), then it returns an empty array.
+                - When the pipe/socket is closed (and no data is buffered anymore), then it returns an empty array.
             - With files this is everything currently in the kernel "read ahead" cache (typically 64 to 256 KB).
-                Blocks when this cache is empty.
+                - Blocks when this cache is empty.
-                When the end of file is reached (and no data is cached anymore), then it returns an empty array.
+                - When the end of file is reached (and no data is cached anymore), then it returns an empty array.
     - `in.read(Int n) -> Byte[]` reads exactly n bytes.
-        - Blocks until (at least) the given number of bytes are read.
+        - Blocks until the given number of bytes are read.
         - Throws an exception if end of file is reached (or pipe/socket closed) before n bytes are read.
     - `in.read(Int minimum, maximum) -> Byte[]` reads everything that is currently available, up to the given `maximum` number of bytes.
         - Blocks until (at least) the `minimum` number of bytes are read (may return immediately with an empty array when `minimum` is `0`).